Monitor Confluent Platform Topics with USM

 Restart your controllers for the configuration change to take effect.

-After the controllers restart, the topic count in the Confluent Cloud Console should stabilize and accurately reflect the number of topics in your cluster.
+After the controllers restart, the topic count in the Confluent Cloud Console stabilizes and accurately reflects the number of topics in the cluster.

 Note

-From the Confluent Cloud Console, you can only monitor Confluent Platform topics.
-To create, delete, or manage these topics, you must use the Confluent Control Center for your self-managed cluster.
+You can use the Confluent Cloud Console to monitor Confluent Platform topics only.
+To create, delete, or manage these topics, use Confluent Control Center for the self-managed cluster.

 View the topics list